crustio/Crust-Grants-Program/applications/box.md

 We thought a framework that combines easy-to-use backend APIs, easy enough for an average front-end developer, and a pre-setup hardware, plug and play for a non-technical person, can fill this gap and bring decentralized web to everyone’s home.

 ### Project Details
 We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (with urls or IPFS file CIDs included) at following :
+Therefore, we ask the teams to submit (with urls or IPFS file CIDs included) at following:

 * Mockups/designs of any UI components: We are working on our first DApp that works with IPFS network and box.
 It is a replacement for "Google Photos" that let the users to store their photos on a "box" and on IPFS.
 Github project is here: [https://github.com/functionland/photos](https://github.com/functionland/photos)